There are three ways to improve the functioning of a democracy:

 The deterioration and even collapse of democratic societies in the late 20th and early 21st century can be attributed primarily to two reasons:

 A. Many nascent democracies start with little but the mechanics of democracy, importing these “democracies in a box” from the US or the West, without an appreciation of the complex values that are necessary for the development of successful democracies.
-This results in these societies lacking a social contract between citizens and between citizens and leaders, based on common values and understanding, that allows for difficult decisions to be made that require compromise, deferred gratification and sacrifice.
+These societies lack any social contact based on common values and understanding between leaders and citizens; they don’t realize the need for compromise, deferred gratification and sacrifice.

-B. Long standing democratic societies, which once may have had this common understanding and social contract, allow it to weaken.
-This is a naturally occurring phenomenon with each coming generation confronted with new circumstances, challenges, shifting values and changing interests.
+B. Long standing democratic societies, which once may have had a common understanding and social contract, allow it to weaken.
+This is a naturally occurring phenomenon.
+Each coming generation is confronted with new circumstances, challenges, shifting values and changing interests.
 All of this eventually causes them to forget the origin of their own democratic roots and advantages.

 In both of these cases, after the initial euphoria about ‘freedom’, ‘independence’ and ‘opportunity’ wear off, the reality of complex and difficult choices results in some interests being met, often at the cost of others.
 This “imbalance” gives rise to perceptions of “winners” and “losers” who eventually see themselves or others as “oppressors” and “victims’”.